 Goodnow Farms Chocolate

-**Ingredients: cacao beans, organic sugar, single origin cocoa butter, whiskey
+Ingredients: Single origin cacao beans, organic cane sugar, single origin cacao butter